-This Conservation Assessment was prepared to compile information on the subject taxon or community.
-This Assessment does not represent a management decision by the U.S. Forest Service (Region 6) or Bureau of Land Management (OR/WA BLM).
+This Conservation Strategy was prepared to compile information on (the subject taxon or community).
+This Strategy does not represent management direction or a management decision by the U.S. Forest Service (Region 6) or Bureau of Land Management (OR/WA BLM).
 Although the best scientific information available was used and subject experts were consulted in preparation of this document, it is expected that new information will arise.
 In the spirit of continuous learning and adaptive management, if you have information that will assist in conserving the subject taxon or community, please contact the interagency Special Status/Sensitive Species Conservation Planning Coordinator in the Portland, Oregon Forest Service Region 6 and OR/WA BLM offices.
+Please see the interagency website (www.or.blm.gov/isssp) for contact information.